The Mission of the Maryknoll Fathers & Brothers – Go Overseas and Demonstrate God's Love & Mercy to the Poor

 Grounded in the Gospel of Jesus Christ, the Maryknoll Fathers and Brothers partner with local churches to bring compassion, relief, and the message of God’s love to the poor on the fringes of society.

 Pope Francis challenges the Catholic Church to create a culture of mission, one in which all Christians respond to their baptismal call to be “Missionary Disciples.”
 Maryknoll answers this call to mission in the poorest regions of Asia, Africa, and Latin America, and we invite and enable others to answer the call across the US.

 We create clinics and hospitals, agricultural and vocational training, feed and care for vulnerable children, provide economic empowerment, AIDS ministry, disaster relief, and we bring HOPE and healing to a world of broken spirits.
 Explore our mission projects.

 When two American priests from distinctly different backgrounds met in Montreal in 1910, they both recognized that the Church would not flourish until it sent missioners overseas, so began formulating plans to establish a seminary for foreign missionaries.

 The Maryknoll Fathers and Brothers are one of four entities within the grander Maryknoll organization.

 Considering a Vocation?

-We are a community of Catholic missionaries serving overseas in 22 different countries of the world.
+We are a community of Catholic missionaries serving overseas in more than 20 different countries of the world.
 We feed the hungry, heal the sick, and reach out to outcasts across many cultures, languages and traditions.